top of page

 Here’s a simple way to understand the process:

-3. Storage: If your solar panels produce more electricity than you’re using, the extra energy gets stored in the solar battery.
+If your solar panels produce more electricity than you’re using, the extra energy gets stored in the solar battery.
+Stored energy ensures nothing goes to waste and can be used later when needed.

-4. Energy Retrieval: When your panels aren’t producing electricity (like at night or during cloudy days), the battery kicks in and supplies the stored energy.
+When your panels aren’t producing electricity (like at night or during cloudy days), the battery kicks in and supplies the stored energy.
+This provides uninterrupted power and improves overall energy reliability.

 The magic lies in a process called chemical energy conversion.
 Solar batteries (especially lithium-ion ones) use chemical reactions to store and release energy efficiently.